Sri Lanka Navy: Current deployments

 As of present, most of the Sri Lankan Navy is deployed for domestic defence with the end of combat operations, while foreign deployments are carried out from time to time.

 Domestic

-Due to the Sri Lankan Civil War the navy has been on a constant mobilized (including reservist) state since the 1980s (except for a brief period from 2002 to 2005).
+Due to the Sri Lankan Civil War the navy has been on a constant mobilised (including reservist) state since the 1980s (except for a brief period from 2002 to 2005).
 The majority of the naval units both at sea and ground-based are deployed in the North and Eastern provinces of the country, as well as in other parts of the country.
 The security of all major ports of the country is the responsibility of the navy, due to terrorist activity.
 Fisheries protection in the territorial waters and the Exclusive economic zone of Sri Lanka.